 The Master Drainage Plan for this reach of Little Joe Creek identifies the most cost-effective structural solutions (channel improvements, enlarged inlets and storm sewers, stormwater detention ponds) for the area.
 The Non-Structural Plan identifies buildings where a structural solution is not cost-effective, and acquisition is the recommended solution.
-There are presently no funded Capital Improvement Projects for future flood control projects in this area.
-The Joe Creek Master Drainage Plan is in the process of being updated, and additional structural and non-structural solutions may be identified.
+There are presently no funded Capital Improvement Projects for future channel improvements or detention ponds in this area.
+The Joe Creek Master Drainage Plan is in the process of being updated, and additional structural and non-structural solutions may be identified lot-by-lot, building-by-building basis, and include private floodproofing, moving mechanical equipment above flood levels, installing French drains and minor site grading to move local drainage to the street, sanitary sewer backup protection, and flood insurance.

-Individual Mitigation Measures.
-What You Can Do
+Individual Mitigation Measures: What You Can Do